AnishNavalgund/vidyaNav-ai-backend/README.md

 3. TTS: Add TTS to the backend for audio generation.
 4. Add Unit Tests: Implement mock-based tests for all services.
 5. Setup CI/CD: Configure GitHub Actions for automated testing, building, and deployment workflows.
+6. Take care of linting and formatting (black, isort)
-6. Deployment: Deploy services to Google Cloud Run and frontend to Firebase Hosting / Vercel
+7. Deployment: Deploy services to Google Cloud Run and frontend to Firebase Hosting / Vercel

 ## Contact
 Email: anishk.navalgund@gmail.com